LeweyM/LeweyM.github.io/personal-site/content/series/making regex from scratch in GO/06-Pretty-Vizualizations.md

 ```

 This test is pretty straight forward, let's just zoom in on a couple of things.

+We're expecting to build a simple `mermaid` graph with numbered nodes and arrow transitions labeled with letters, such as `0((0)) --"a"--> 1((1))`.
+We also want our success node (in this case it's node 3) to look different, so we're giving it a thicker green outline with `style 3 stroke:green,stroke-width:4px`.

 The first thing to note here is that we're building our FSMs by hand here in the helper function `abcBuilder()`.
 This is because we don't want changes in our compiler or parser to break these tests - they should only be concerned with how FSMs are drawn.